aws/aws-encryption-sdk-c/README.md

 minimum has KMS permissions for Encrypt, Decrypt, and GenerateDataKey for at least one KMS CMK in your account.
 You will not need any other AWS permissions to use the AWS Encryption SDK for C.

+## Building on Linux and Mac

+We will demonstrate some simple build recipes for Linux and Mac operating systems.
+First follow the instructions for installing dependencies on your particular platform then jump to the common installation instructions for all Linux and Mac systems.

+These recipes install everything in the standard directories in /usr/local.
+See the Tips and Tricks section at the end to change your installation directory if desired.

 ### Setting up dependencies on Amazon Linux